Case Closed season 27

 The twenty-seventh season of the Case Closed anime was directed by Yasuichiro Yamamoto and produced by TMS Entertainment and Yomiuri Telecasting Corporation.
 The series is based on Gosho Aoyama's Case Closed manga series.
 In Japan, the series is titled Detective Conan (名探偵コナン, Meitantei Conan) but was changed due to legal issues with the title Detective Conan.
 The episodes' plot follows Conan Edogawa's daily adventures.

 The episodes use seven pieces of theme music: three openings and four endings.

-The first opening theme is lit."Solving Thousands of Mysteries at Thousands of Labyrinths" (幾千の迷宮で 幾千の謎を解い, Ikusen no Meikyuu de Ikusen no Nazo wo Toite) by BREAKERZ used for episodes 845 (season 26) - 868 of season 27.
+The first opening theme is lit."Solving Thousands of Mysteries at Thousands of Labyrinths" (幾千の迷宮で 幾千の謎を解い, Ikusen no Meikyuu de Ikusen no Nazo wo Toite) by Breakerz which was used until episode 868.
 The second opening theme is Lie, Lie, Lie, by Maki Ohguro used for episodes 869 - 886.

-The third opening theme is Everything OK!! by Cellchrome used for episodes 887 - 902 (season 28).

-The first ending theme is YESTERDAY LOVE by Mai Kuraki and starts at episode 843 of season 26 and was used until episode 864 of season 27.

-The second ending theme is lit."Dream Story" (夢物語, Yume Monogatari) by BREAKERZ and starts at episode 865 and was used until episode 875.
+The third opening theme is Everything OK!! by Cellchrome and starts at episode 887.
+The first ending theme is YESTERDAY LOVE by Mai Kuraki which was used until episode 864.
+The second ending theme is lit."Dream Story" (夢物語, Yume Monogatari) by Breakerz and starts at episode 865 and was used until episode 875.
 The third ending theme is lit."Togetsu Bridge ~Thinking About You~" (渡月橋 〜君 想ふ〜, Togetsukyō ~Kimi Omou~) by Mai Kuraki and starts at episode 876 and was used until episode 886.
 (This is also used for film 21: The Crimson Love Letter.)

-The fourth ending theme is lit."The Divine Wind Express" (神風エクスプレス, Kamikaze Express) by Takuto with Miyakawa-kun and starts at episode 887 and was used until episode 908 of season 28.
+The fourth ending theme is lit."The Divine Wind Express" (神風エクスプレス, Kamikaze Express) by Takuto with Miyakawa-kun and starts at episode 887.

-The season began airing on April 29, 2017 through March 24, 2018 on Nippon Television Network System in Japan.
+The season initially ran from April 29, 2017, through March 24, 2018 on Nippon Television Network System in Japan.
 The season was later collected and released in ten DVD compilations by Shogakukan between January 25, 2019 and November 22, 2019, in Japan.
 Crunchyroll began simulcasting the series in October 2014, starting with episode 754.